aidotse/normalizing-flows-tutorial/README.md

 Author: Bobby robert.bridges@ai.se

-## Contents
+## Repo Contents
 ├── README.md ## this file!
-├── learn_sylvester_flows.ipynb ## this notebook implements a sylvester flow
+├── Ctrl-Allt-Dela-NF-talk-notes.pdf # remarkable tablet notes
-├── normalizing_flows.py ## these are PyTorch classes of flows that are imported by the two notebooks ├── planar_nf.ipynb ## this notebook implements a planar flow └── plotting_utils.py ## thes are functions imported by the notebooks to plot stuff
+├── learn_sylvester_flows.ipynb # this notebook implements a sylvester flow. do it after the planar flows ├── maf_nf.ipynb # this notebook implements a masked autoregressive flow ├── normalizing_flows.py # these are PyTorch classes of flows that are imported by the planer and sylvester flows notebooks ├── planar_nf.ipynb # this notebook implements a planar flow ├── plotting_utils.py # thes are functions imported by the notebooks to plot stuff └── talk_info.md # talk abstract and references

 ## Repository Virtual Environment Setup
 We used pyenv for managing different versions of python and venv for our python virtual envrionment.